-The family of Wanza Elliott are sponsoring a monetary award in their mother's name for a unique crafted quilt.
+The family of Wanza Elliott are sponsoring a monetary award in their mother's name for a unique crafted guilt.

 - 1 Quilt pieced, patchwork

 - 2 Quilt appliqué

-- 6 Pieced quilt top: top only,

-- 3 Baby quilt
+- Baby quilt

-- 7 Quilt - other

 - 4 Lap quilt

+- Comforter, hand tied

-no batting, binding etc.
+- Pieced quilt top: top only, no batting, binding etc.

+- Quilt other